rbmm/ShadowAdmin/README.md

 but this function always fail ! how it work ? first it get user name from token, via `ImpersonateLoggedOnUser/GetUserNameExW(NameSamCompatible)/RevertToSelf`

-than `CuipGetShadowAdminAccountSuffix` is called. it add `_????????` ( _ and 8 random chars from `"abcdefghijklmnopqrstuvwxyz0123456789"` set ) suffix to name. which chars is add depend from user Sid sha256 hash
+than `CuipGetShadowAdminAccountSuffix` is called. it _ and 8 random chars from `"abcdefghijklmnopqrstuvwxyz0123456789"` set to name. which chars is add depend from user Sid (used sha256 hash of Sid padded with 0 to SECURITY_MAX_SID_SIZE )

 say for examply user name is `Kelly` and shadow admin name can be `Kelly_atunm63m`